Are accommodations available for students with a learning or physical disability?

 To activate your MacID, you will need your student number, barcode and date of birth.
 First time students will receive their barcode number and student number via email from the university within a few hours after registering for a course.
 Follow the step-by-step instructions outlined in the email to activate your MacID.
 Make sure you retain the original email and the username, password, security questions and answers for future reference.

-Avenue to Learn (Brightspace) is a web-based Learning Management System (LMS) used by the university for delivering and administering many courses.
+Avenue to Learn (Brightspace) is a web-based Learning Management System (LMS) used by McMaster university for delivering and administering many courses.
 Students log in with their MacID and password.
-Please note that you will need to add @mcmaster.ca to the end of your MacID username to login (e.g., firstname.lastname@example.org).
+You will need to add @mcmaster.ca to the end of your MacID username to login (e.g., email@example.com).
 A link for your current course(s) will be made live by the course start date.

 Please feel free to browse the additional resources below for more information: